Mappalachia/Commonwealth_Cartography/Docs/Developer/IconGeneration.md

 Press 'extract' and select any temporary output folder.
 BAE should extract 100+ SWF files.<br/>

 ## Extracting SVG sprites from the SWF
-In your files extracted from BAE, under the `interface` folder, find and open the file `mapmarkerslibrary.swf` with JPEXS.<br/>
+In your files extracted from BAE, under the `interface` folder, find and open the file `Pipboy_MapPage.swf` with JPEXS.<br/>
-Ensure you open `mapmarkerslibrary.swf`, not the similarly named `mapmarkerlibrary.swf`.<br/>
 Some questions may appear, select 'Yes to all'.<br/>
-In JPEXS, on the left hand side displaying the contents of `mapmarkerslibrary.swf`, select the `sprites` folder.<br/>
+In JPEXS, on the left hand side displaying the contents of `Pipboy_MapPage.swf`, select the `sprites` folder.<br/>
 Under File > Export, select 'Export selection'.
 Ensure the file type is set as SVG, and the zoom is at 100%.<br/>
 Press OK and select the output location inside the cloned repository at `MapIconProcessor\extract\`, creating the `extract\` folder if it does not exist.<br/>
 If errors appear, select 'Ignore All'.
 The bottom-left of the window will indicate when the extract has finished.<br/>